 Why is Gastric Sleeve the Superior Bariatric Surgery?

-Gastric sleeve bariatric surgeries are becoming more popular than ever and for good reason.
+Gastric sleeve bariatric surgeries are becoming more popular than ever, and for good reason.
 Gastric sleeve, also known as vertical sleeve gastrectomy or vertical gastrectomy, does not involve any rearranging of the gastrointestinal anatomy.
-This very fact limits many of the complications that can occur with other bariatric surgeries like the gastric bypass.
+This fact limits many complications with other bariatric surgeries like the gastric bypass.

-The surgery is highly effective at fighting against morbid obesity.
-In fact, the surgery has a success rate of around 85%.
+The surgery is highly effective in fighting against morbid obesity.
+The surgery has a success rate of around 85%.
 By opting for the surgery, patients can expect to lose about 60% of their excess body weight within a year following surgery.

 The procedure involves anesthesia, so patients are completely asleep during the surgery.
 The surgery is also simpler than procedures like the gastric bypass and involves minimally invasive techniques when performed laparoscopically.
 The surgery uses incredibly small instruments.
-Because of this, patients tend to recover quickly since the surgical incisions are minuscule in nature.
+Because of this, patients tend to recover quickly since the surgical incisions are minuscule.

-One of the best aspects of surgery, aside from the significant loss of excess weight, is that many comorbidities like diabetes, sleep apnea, and cholesterol tend to improve soon after the surgery is completed.
+Aside from the significant loss of excess weight, one of the best aspects of surgery is that many comorbidities like diabetes, sleep apnea, and cholesterol tend to improve soon after the surgery is completed.

 Patients also appreciate that there are fewer dietary complications with gastric sleeve when compared to other surgeries like gastric bypass.
 These complications can otherwise cause patients to become ill when eating sugars and refined carbohydrates.
-There is also a reduced risk of vitamin deficiency post-surgery and there are no foreign objects implanted into the body like you might experience with gastric banding.
+There is also a reduced risk of vitamin deficiency post-surgery and no foreign objects implanted into the body, as you might experience with gastric banding.

 Finally, there is no dumping syndrome with gastric sleeve.
-This is a condition that can develop after some bariatric surgeries whereby food, particularly sugar, moves from your stomach into your small bowel too rapidly.
-Otherwise referred to as rapid gastric emptying, can cause abdominal cramps, diarrhea, bloating, vomiting, and dizziness.
+This condition can develop after some bariatric surgeries whereby food, particularly sugar, moves from your stomach into your small bowel too rapidly.
+Otherwise referred to as rapid gastric emptying, it can cause abdominal cramps, diarrhea, bloating, vomiting, and dizziness.
 These issues do not seem to plague gastric sleeve patients.

-Overall, gastric sleeve improves the patient’s quality of life and reduces hunger sensations and the desire to eat to excess.
+Overall, gastric sleeve improves the patient’s quality of life and reduces hunger sensations and the excessive desire to eat.

 Is Gastric Sleeve Bariatric Surgery Right for You?

-If you suffer from morbid obesity and have previously been unsuccessful controlling your weight using diet and exercise programs, and you don’t have any alcohol or drug addictions, you might be an excellent candidate for this popular bariatric surgery.
+Suppose you suffer from morbid obesity and have previously been unsuccessful in controlling your weight using diet and exercise programs, and you don’t have any alcohol or drug addictions.
+In that case, you might be an excellent candidate for this popular bariatric surgery.

 At Healthy Life Bariatrics, Dr. Moeinolmolki has helped many patients improve the quality of their lives with gastric sleeve surgery.
 The first step is to schedule a consultation with Dr. Moein.
 During that consultation, you can get your questions answered, including whether insurance may pay for the surgery.

-Bariatric surgery may not be for everyone, but it is an option to help you lose the excess weight.
-If you are thinking about bariatric surgery and gastric sleeve, in particular, call us to schedule your consultation with Dr. Moein at Healthy Life Bariatrics in Los Angeles, California.
+Bariatric surgery may not be for everyone, but it can help you lose excess weight.
+If you are considering bariatric surgery and gastric sleeve, call us to schedule your consultation with Dr. Moein at Healthy Life Bariatrics in Los Angeles, California.